OWASP/owasp.github.io/_posts/2020-11-10-regional-sponsorship.md

 The OWASP Foundation is a global organization.
 Our community consists of individuals and companies worldwide, ranging from Students to C-level executives and everyone in between.

-Contact me now to learn how you can join and begin receiving all of the benefits corporate membership offers!<br>
+Contact me now to learn how you can join and begin receiving all of the benefits corporate membership offers!

 [Kelly Santalucia](mailto:kelly.santalucia@owasp.com)<br>